shano/knowledge-garden/pages/Essentialism.md

 	- Systems to keep things neat, don't let them build up.
 	- Find your slowest hiker, the thing that holds you up the most.
 	- Start small, celebrate progress.
+	- Design a routine and be consistent till it's effortless.
 - Buffers
 	- Capture all the big projects ahead of time, spend time upfront planning accordingly.
 	- Add 50 percent to all estimates